lightandluck/potluck-prototype/README.md

 # Potluck Prototype
 This is an MVP for creating wantlists for TradeMaximizer.
 The hope is that it can facilitate a math trade for things other than boardgames, which was the intention of the original TradeMaximizer.
+This only creates the wantlist text file that is inputted into the TradeMaximizer .jar file.
+Hope is that that is turned into a service or ported to javascript in the future to be done all in app.

 ## How to install
 - Install mongodb, setup a database